-Quests make up a lot of the game play in Endless Legends.
-There are 3 main styles of quests you get – your main faction questline, minor faction quests and roaming monster quests from ruins.
-Main Faction quests have the most variety and give some interesting game play choices in whether or not to spend resources pursuing them.
-Minor Faction quests are from a selection and when done they pacify the faction to stop them from spawning barbarian-esq units and make them your ally if you colonize the region.
+Quests make up a lot of the gameplay in Endless Legend.
+There are 3 main styles of quests you get – your main faction questline, minor faction quests, and roaming monster quests from ruins.
+Main Faction quests have the most variety and give some interesting gameplay choices in whether or not to spend resources pursuing them.
+Minor Faction quests are from a selection, and when done, they pacify the faction to stop them from spawning barbarian-Esq units and make them your ally if you colonize the region.
 The ruin quests either give special hero equipment or some extra strategic or luxury resources.

 City building is an area handled differently than most 4x games.
 While there is the traditional population management and passive buildings, the difference is the District system.
 Districts increase the reach of your city letting it reap the FIDS from adjacent hexes in the region that aren’t already bringing in.
 Cities and Districts can also level up once (twice if playing as cultist) which increase the city or district tiles income and approval bonus (happiness more or less) if they have 4 or more adjacent districts.
 Resource extractors allow you to get luxury or strategic resources from those areas in the region that have them.
 Sadly, this system feels pared back from where it was and doesn’t add as much depth as one would hope with only one non-borough district that I’ve seen and no other modifications or upgrades that I've seen.

-The game features a social policy like feature known as Empire Plan.
-You spend influence (also used in diplomatic functions) to set your plan in four areas, each with 4 tiers of levels.
-Economy, Army, Science and industry, and Empire/expansion are the 4 areas.
-A new tier opens with each of the first 4 eras.
-The bonuses from the Empire Plan are quite substantial and you set them every 20 turns spending the influence on it allowing you to adjust what you want to focus on every once in a while.
+The game features a social-policy-like feature known as Empire Plan.
+You spend influence (also used in diplomatic functions) to set your plan in four areas, each with four tiers of levels.
+Economy, Army, Science and industry, and Empire/expansion are the four areas.
+A new tier opens with each of the first four eras.
+The bonuses from the Empire Plan are quite substantial, and you set them every 20 turns, spending the influence on it allowing you to adjust what you want to focus on every once in a while.

-Technology is a pleasant break from the typical tech tree that Civilizations uses so much, the technologies are divided up into 6 eras.
-Each era has technologies of different types you can research such as buildings, units, resources, weapons and other specialities – enough that you won’t typically be able to research them all.
-Once you resource 8 technologies from an era, you move forward to the next which increases the cost of research – though you can always research earlier era technologies as well.
-The freedom of choice is nice but one can’t help but wish there were more as due to needing to spend 2 on resources and some other staples, there is less than it might appear on the surface.
+Technology is a pleasant break from the typical tech tree that Civilizations use so much; the technologies are divided up into six eras.
+Each era has technologies of different types you can research, such as buildings, units, resources, weapons, and other specialties – enough that you won’t typically be able to research them all.
+Once you resource eight technologies from one era, you move forward to the next, which increases the cost of research – though you can always research earlier-era technologies as well.
+The freedom of choice is nice but one can’t help but wish there were more as due to needing to spend two on resources and some other staples, there is less than it might appear on the surface.

 Seasons are another factor that requires some adjustment.
-Winter is coming in Endless Legend and with it a decrease in all sorts of production.
-Winter decreases food, dust, industry production as well as army movement and vision.
-As the game goes on, it begins putting different penalties in each winter such as decreasing unit defenses during winter.
+Winter is coming in Endless Legend, and with it, a decrease in all sorts of production.
+Winter decreases food, dust, industrial production, as well as army movement and vision.
+As the game goes on, it begins putting different penalties in each winter, such as decreasing unit defenses during winter.
 Additionally, winter comes more often as the game goes on and lasts longer until it becomes permanent.

 Heroes are a mixture of super units and city administrators.
-They each have a skill tree which has 3 parts in it – Faction, Type and Common which give skill options based on those areas.
-Skills either improve the city the hero is administering, the army he’s with or the hero’s own fighting skill.
-Additionally heroes can equip special gear that is gotten from quests that units cannot use giving them even more potential power.
+They each have a skill tree that has 3 parts in it – Faction, Type, and Common which give skill options based on those areas.
+Skills either improve the city the hero is administering, the army he’s with, or the hero’s own fighting skill.
+Additionally, heroes can equip special gear that is gotten from quests that units cannot use, giving them even more potential power.

-The AI is one of the major issues with the game as it is lackluster in many sections.
-Oftentimes, the computer seems to completely ignore the player instead bickering amongst each other and its tactics are simplistic.
-Additionally its diplomatic interactions with the player are few – and it seems there is less between the different computer players.
+AI is one of the major issues with the game, as it is lackluster in many sections.
+Oftentimes, the computer seems to completely ignore the player instead bickering with each other, and its tactics are simplistic.
+Additionally, its diplomatic interactions with the player are few – and it seems there is less between the different computer players.

-When you zoom out, the details fade into a regional map with borders shown by player colour, region name, city and the resource icons’ showing to allow a quick bird’s eye view of what is where without getting caught in the little details.
+When you zoom out, the details fade into a regional map with borders shown by player color, region name, city, and the resource icons’ showing to allow a quick bird’s eye view of what is where without getting caught in the little details.